 That being said, there are plenty of products being offered that contain recycled paper, which does offset the need for new trees to be taken down.
 Unfortunately, that number doesn’t tend to be higher than 35% in most materials unless you specifically look for it.
 Luckily, many companies that package their products in paper or cardboard are environmentally aware and do use recycled materials.

-In terms of recyclability, “magazines/third-class mail, newspaper, office paper, phone books and textbooks are all assumed to be recycled in a closed-loop cycle” which means they’re continuously reused for the same purpose.
+In terms of recyclability, “magazines/third-class mail, newspaper, office paper, phone books and textbooks are all assumed to be recycled in a closed-loop cycle” which means they’re continuously reused for the same purpose, although paper does have a finite amount of times it can be re-used.
 Other mixed papers are not. (source)

 The other big issue with paper is that it usually can’t be recycled if it has food on it (ie. a greasy pizza box is not an option); luckily, there’s a composting solution.